Jewels of Mary, Queen of Scots: Rings for Elizabeth and Mary

 Jewels were exchanged as gifts between monarchs.
 Monarchs exchanged their portraits, and gifts of jewels were sometimes made in lieu of pictures.
 These gifts had differing nuances and significances.
 Queen Elizabeth I of England proposed sending her portrait to Mary in Scotland in January 1562, but her painter was unwell.

 Mary, Queen of Scots told the English ambassador Thomas Randolph that she would send Elizabeth a ring with a diamond made like a heart by the envoy who brought the portrait, or with René II de Lorraine, Marquis d'Elbeuf who intended to visit the English court.
 After the portrait failed to materialise, in June 1562 she told Randolph she would send the ring with some verses she had written herself in French.
-Mary hoped to meet Elizabeth, and they would be "good sisters together".
+Mary hoped to meet Elizabeth for an "interview", and they would be "good sisters together".
 She put Elizabeth's letter near her heart, and told Randolph that the French diplomat Philibert du Croc would carry the ring and her letter to Elizabeth.

 Although the letters describe a separate portrait and a diamond ring, some historians suggest that Mary sent her miniature portrait to Elizabeth combined in the ring with the heart-shaped diamond.
 The portrait is sometimes associated with the name Jean de Court, a painter receiving a pension from Mary's French income.
 Rings with miniatures do survive from the period, the Chequers Ring includes a painted portrait of Anne Boleyn or Catherine Parr.
 The National Museums of Scotland has three 16th-century lockets, possibly made in Scotland, intended to hold small miniature portraits, and a pair of tiny miniatures depicting Alexander Fraser of Philorth and Magdalen Ogilvie now mounted as earrings.
 Miniatures on this scale could have set in rings.